This shrimp and grits recipe is one of our favorites. The shrimp are cooked in a delicious sauce and served over creamy, cheesy grits. Swoon.

 - 1/2 to 1 teaspoon hot sauce

-Bring water, chicken broth, half-and-half and salt to a boil in a medium saucepan; gradually whisk in grits.
+Bring water, chicken broth (or shrimp broth), half-and-half and salt to a boil in a medium saucepan.
+Gradually whisk in grits.
 Reduce heat and simmer, stirring occasionally, 10 minutes or until thickened.
-Add Cheddar and Parmesan cheese, butter, hot sauce and black pepper.
+Stir in Cheddar and Parmesan cheese, butter, hot sauce and black pepper.
 Keep warm.

 Serve shrimp mixture over hot cheese grits.
 Top with crumbled bacon.
 Supposedly makes 4 servings.
 Ha!